embermap/eslint-plugin-ember-data-sync-relationships/README.md

 # eslint-plugin-ember-data-sync-relationships

-An ESLint plugin that ensures all the Ember Data relationships in your Ember app are sync.
+An ESLint plugin that ensures all of the relationships on your Ember Data models are sync.

 ## Why?